xonq/tutorials/repeatmodeler.md

 RepeatModeler -pa 8 -database <YOUR/NCBI/DATABASE/NAME> -engine ncbi 2>&1 | tee repeatmodeler.log
 ```

-Edit the command below and submit the job. *Do not activate the container to submit a job using it*
+Edit the command below and submit the job. *Do not activate the container to submit a job that invokes the container*

 ```
 echo -e 'singularity exec /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif bash <YOUR/CMD>.sh' | qsub -l walltime=100:00:00 -l nodes=1:ppn=8 -A PAS<####> -N repeatmodeler